Health Information and Tools > Medications > Foscarnet Sodium - Injection

 Do not use more of this drug or infuse it more often or faster than prescribed by your doctor.
 Your condition will not improve faster, and you may experience side effects.

-If skin contact occurs, flush with plenty of water.
+If skin contact with this drug occurs, flush with plenty of water.
 If irritation occurs, contact your doctor right away.

-Learn how to store and discard needles, medical supplies, and any unused medication safely.
-Consult your pharmacist.
-Never reuse needles or syringes.
+Learn how to store and discard medical supplies safely.

 Side Effects